 Having an understanding of plastic injection mold design basics can help you avoid part defects, such as mold warpage and gas trap (formerly known as mold burns), voids, short shots and various other incorrect design flaws, which can result in expensive & time-consuming product callbacks and part rework.

-Below is a plastic mold design checklist to cover with your plastic injection molder.
+Below is a checklist of plastic mold design basics to cover with your plastic injection molder.

 The first thing to know when seeking out plastic injection mold design assistance is what type of resin your application requires – commodity or engineering grade.
 The type of resin you require is based on numerous factors – from part environmental conditions to load bearing.